tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_09/essentials.md

 In this guide, you'll learn to debug both the **CPU host code** (where you set up your GPU operations) and the **GPU kernel code** (where the parallel computation happens).
 We'll use real examples, actual debugger output, and step-by-step workflows that you can immediately apply to your own projects.

-**Note**: This tutorial focuses on command-line debugging for universal IDE compatibility.
+**Note**: The following content focuses on command-line debugging for universal IDE compatibility.
 If you prefer VS Code debugging, refer to the [Mojo debugging documentation](https://docs.modular.com/mojo/tools/debugging) for VS Code-specific setup and workflows.

 ## Why GPU debugging is different

-Before diving into tools, let's understand what makes GPU debugging unique:
+Before diving into tools, consider what makes GPU debugging unique:

 - **Traditional CPU debugging**: One thread, sequential execution, straightforward memory model
 - **GPU debugging**: Thousands of threads, parallel execution, multiple memory spaces, race conditions

 This means you need specialized tools that can:

 - Switch between different GPU threads
 - Inspect thread-specific variables and memory
 - Handle the complexity of parallel execution